yzpt/vlille_gcp/README.md

     bq mk --table vlille_gcp_dataset.records json_list_schema_records.json
     ```

-* Ou Python client, plus pratique ensuite pour alimenter une fois la table stations :
+* Or using Python client, more convenient for populating the stations table later:

     ```python
     from google.cloud import bigquery